Passing Data between Views in SwiftUI using @State and @Binding

 fixing ControlView.swift

 2. Immediately after step 1, you will get an error pointing to LightBulb.swift.
-This has to do with the fact that we are using the initializer of ControlView and we have just changed its structure.
+This has to do with the fact that we are using the initializer ControlView and we have just changed its structure.
 Xcode is warning us it can't convert isOn from a Bool to a Binding<Bool>.
 We need a preliminary step before we can solve the issue completely.
-We need first a property wrapper @State for the boolean variable isOn.
-Not only will this help solve our problem, but it also makes sense because every time that boolean isOn changes, the view is reloaded, and the light bulb SF Symbol get's colored gray (when isOn is false) or yellow (when isOn is true).
+We first need a property wrapper @State for the boolean variable isOn.
+Not only will this help solve our problem, but it also makes sense because every time that boolean isOn changes, the view is reloaded, and the light bulb SF Symbol gets colored gray (when isOn is false) or yellow (when isOn is true).

 3. We can now finally pass a binding to a boolean to ControlView.
-We can get the binding we need from the @State we just added in step 2, just using a $ in front of isOn in the initializer pointed by the warning message.
+We can get the binding we need from the @State we just added in step 2, just using a $ in front of isOn in the initializer pointed out by the warning message.

 You can bind to property wrappers that expose a binding through their projected value.
 For example, every property marked with @State provides a binding via $propertyName.